Robust Auction Design with Support Information: Introduction

 \subsection{Summary of Main Contributions}

-We develop a unified framework for regret and approximation ratio through a single quantity, the minimax $\lambda$-regret, where $\lambda$-regret is the difference between $\lambda$ times the benchmark revenue and the mechanism revenue, and $\lambda \in (0,1]$ is a constant.
-The reduction itself is through an epigraph formulation and is fairly standard.
+We develop a unified framework for regret and approximation ratio through a single quantity, the minimax $\lambda$-regret, where the $\lambda$-regret is the difference between $\lambda$ times the benchmark revenue and the mechanism revenue, and $\lambda \in (0,1]$ is a constant.
+It is clear that when $\lambda=1$, the $\lambda$-regret reduces to the regret.
+The fact that the $\lambda$-regret can be used to characterize the maximin ratio relies on an epigraph reformulation of the latter problem, which is fairly standard in the context of optimization with fractional objectives.
 Our main contribution, however, is the full characterization of a minimax optimal mechanism and its associated performance for $\lambda$-regret for \textit{any} value of $\lambda \in (0,1]$, \textit{any} number of buyers $n$ and \textit{any} support information $[a,b]$.
-Since we are primarily interested in the effect of the support $[a,b]$, we initially assume that the valuations are $n$ i.i.d.~distributions given the canonical nature of this setting.
+Since we are primarily interested in the effect of the support $[a,b]$, we initially assume that the valuations are $n$ i.i.d.~random variables given the canonical nature of this setting.
 Our family of optimality results across this spectrum brings to the foreground a very rich structure of optimal mechanisms, and establishes how relative support information critically impacts the structure of optimal mechanisms.

 \paragraph{Novel mechanism class.} A natural candidate for an optimal mechanism is a second-price auction with appropriate random reserve.
-This was shown to be optimal with zero relative support information, i.e., for $a=0$.
-Suppose for a moment that relative support information is high (i.e., $a \sim b$) and we are restricted to the class of SPAs.
+Previous work \citep{our-paper-ec} shows that this is optimal with zero relative support information, i.e., for $a=0$.
+Suppose for a moment that relative support information is high (i.e., $a \sim b$) and we are restricted to the class of second-price auctions (SPAs).
 Setting any nontrivial reserve is \textit{risky} because when the highest buyer's value is below the reserve the seller does not allocate and gets zero revenue.
 At the same time, the benefits of a reserve price are limited since the highest and lowest values are close.
-On the other hand, the seller can guarantee a revenue of $a$ with no reserve, which is close to the maximal revenue achievable of $b$.
+Indeed, the seller can guarantee a revenue of $a$ with no reserve, which is close to the maximal revenue achievable of $b$.
 Hence, it should be intuitive that when relative support information is high, a SPA with no reserve is optimal among the class of SPAs.
 (A formal result is presented in Section~\ref{subsec:main-spa-rand-mech}.)
-A natural question is then whether there are mechanisms that can outperform a SPA with no reserve from a robust perspective, and what their structures are.
+A natural question is then whether there are mechanisms that can outperform a SPA with no reserve from a robust perspective, and what structure they take.